-If our goal is to minimize poverty risks in EU Member States, what is needed is a fullyfledged welfare state, with adequate social security, a well-functioning labour market and efficient minimum income protection.
 In other words, it is the overall quality of the welfare regime that counts; social assistance is a necessary component, which correlates positively with the curative capacity of welfare states to reduce pre-transfer poverty.
-However, when it comes to steering the overall quality of welfare states in the EU, there seems to be no alternative to outcome governance, since no one is pondering a European take-over of national welfare states.
+However, when it comes to steering the overall guality of welfare states in the EU, there seems to be no alternative to outcome governance, since no one is pondering a European take-over of national welfare states.
 That is not to say that the actual set up of the OMC is satisfactory.
 Its internal consistency, its role in the formulation of budgetary and economic policies, and its 'bite' should be strengthened (Vandenbroucke, Hemerijck and Palier, 2010).
 One may even argue that the EU should go well beyond the second-order outcome governance we now entertain and introduce binding targets on social outcomes, thus introducing first-order outcome governance as in the budgetary domain (using the classification of governance approaches we developed in Section 2).
-However, a Framework Directive on Minimum Income Protection cannot be a substitute for outcome governance with regard to the quality of national welfare regimes, that is, it cannot be a substitute for organizing guidance and putting positive pressure on the overall quality of welfare states.
+However, а Framework Directive on Minimum Income Protection cannot be a substitute for outcome governance with regard to the guality of national welfare regimes, that is, it cannot be a substitute for organizing guidance and putting positive pressure on the overall quality of welfare states.
 It is rather a complement, as EAPN also puts it.
 The question then is: what is the specific goal and added value of this complement?